 }

 Problem: Suppose we have a user service that returns a list of users from a database, but the service is slow and we want to improve its performance.
-Here is a constraint: We cannot modify the user service code directly.
+Constraint: We cannot modify the user service code directly.

 // Interface for the user service